Why the DeLorean Refuses to Die: Back to the Future, Stainless Steel, and the Car That Outran Its Own Failure

 - John DeLorean's 1982 drug trafficking arrest and subsequent acquittal on entrapment grounds effectively ended the company, even before a legal verdict was reached.

-- Back to the Future (1985) transformed the car's legacy, earning over $381 million worldwide and cementing the DMC-12 as one of the most recognisable vehicles in cinema history.
+- Back to the Future (1985) transformed the car's legacy, earning over $381 million worldwide and cementing the DMC-12 as one of the most recognizable vehicles in cinema history.

 - The DeLorean name was revived in 2022 with the announcement of the electric Alpha5, which retains the original's gull-wing doors and targets a sub-3-second 0-60 mph time.